 Making traditional buttercream frosting with whole eggs is better than the frosting made with just butter, milk, and powdered sugar.
 For starters, there is less sugar involved.

-I over cooked the eggs and the result was a disgusting, scrambled egg mess!
+I overcooked the eggs and the result was a disgusting, scrambled egg mess!
 I was not impressed.
-My advice to you is, don’t give up.
+My advice to you is: don’t give up.
 Keep trying and trying.
-You learn so much from you failures.
+You learn so much from your failures.
 The next time it will be better, and it will continue to get better.